agraef/pd-jacktime/README.md

 up the volume in the click subpatch to listen to the metronome click.
 (You can also click on the toggle in the click subpatch to enable MIDI output, if you have a GM-compatible synthesizer like fluidsynth hooked up to Pd's MIDI output.)
-Try changing the metre by clicking on one of the sample messages at the top of the patch.
+Try changing the meter by clicking on one of the sample messages at the top of the patch.

-If all is well, you should hear the metronome clicks as determined by the current metre and bpm settings.
+If all is well, you should hear the metronome clicks as determined by the current meter and bpm settings.
 Now try engaging Jack sync by clicking on the red toggle in the abstraction.
 Then launch your favorite Jack sequencer application, such as Ardour or Hydrogen.
 Configure it as a Jack time master and press Play.
 Jack transport should be rolling now and the metronome clicks produced by Pd should be exactly in sync with the Jack application.

-Note that once the timebase abstraction has been switched to Jack, metre and tempo are determined solely by the Jack time master and pulses will be produced only when the transport is rolling.
+Note that once the timebase abstraction has been switched to Jack, meter and tempo are determined solely by the Jack time master and pulses will be produced only when the transport is rolling.
 (However, you can still set any desired subdivisions using the `div` value, which isn't controlled by Jack.)